 Scarves are especially handy while traveling because you can use them as blankets, pillows or a wrap, as needed.
 For maximum versatility, opt for a blanket scarf, which is as large and comfy as it sounds.

 7. Wool Blazer: Yep, I have an obsession with boyfriend blazers.
 The easy fit allows for lots of slim layers underneath, yet it always looks polished.
 It’s a classic look for me.
 And women can play up the masculine/feminine contrast by pairing a blazer with a flirty skirt or more traditionally girly accessories.

-A one-button wool blazer is my go-to.
+A wool blazer is my go-to.
 It’s so warm, flatters almost any figure, and works well with a variety of outfits.

 8. Base Layers as Leggings (Or Under Pants):

-If you see me wearing leggings instead of snowpants at an outdoor event, there’s a 100% chance they’re actually a base layer — the kind of heavy-duty, super warm foundation garment favored by delivery people, construction workers and winter hikers.
+If you see me wearing leggings instead of snowpants at an outdoor event, there’s a 100% chance they’re actually a base layer — the kind of heavy-duty, super warm foundation garment favored by delivery people, construction workers, and winter hikers.
 I rock them as leggings (and later as pants) at the outdoor Christmas market in Germany I talked about in the intro and was perfectly comfortable the entire time.

 Of course, the warmer and more traditional way to wear these is layered under jeans or trousers to really hold in heat.
 They also come in different weights, so you can select a thicker fabric for additional warmth.

 As an insulating option, wool socks are an important layer.
 When it gets cold, our bodies cope by sending heat to our cores (and our all-important internal organs) and away from our extremities, so it’s vital to keep feet and toes toasty.